 Most massages and body wraps are charged at the same rate.
 Your therapeutic massage will be tailored to your specific needs.
-It might include relaxation massage, myofascial, NMT, deep tissue, reflexotherapy, aromatherapy, hot packs, liniments, joint mobilization, hot stone compresses or any other modality the therapist feels will help you achieve your bodywork goals at one all-inclusive rate.
+It might include relaxation massage, myofascial, NMT, deep tissue, reflexotherapy, wonderful scents, hot packs, liniments, joint mobilization, hot stone compresses or any other modality the therapist feels will help you achieve your bodywork goals at one all-inclusive rate.

 30 min -- $45 (only recommended for returning clients)

 60 min -- $75

 90 min -- $100

 Minutes listed are actual hands-on massage time.
 Extra time is alloted for disrobing and communication about bodywork goals for the session.
 Please arrive five minutes prior to your appointment time to get the full hands-on session time.
 If you are a new client, please allow 10-15 minutes to go over health history and bodywork goals.

 Cash and checks are the preferred method of payment, but Mastercard, Visa, American Express, and Discover cards are also accepted for individual payments.
 If you are purchasing a package or multiple gift certificates, please use cash or a check.